featherart/speak-to-me/README.md

 My hope is to eventually turn it into a more interesting way for kids to relate to books.
 The vision is eventually to create a tablet that will read to kids in different voices, so kids with dyslexia can understand how awesome books can be.

 #Other items to include one day:
-- interactive map explorer
+- interactive map explorer with lots of D3 maps integrated with location-based information services (Lonely Planet API?)
 - ability to upload different books
 - native functionality on an Android tablet (cheaper & best platform for Speech Synthesis API)
 - chat/sharing tools for kids to comment on texts, share tidbits, drawings, etc.
 - use Giphy API to include stickers

-Please contact me if you are interested in collaborating.
+Please contact me if you are interested in collaborating!